Walking – it’s not just exercise.

 Short of a big lottery win, I guess that is true for most of us.

-It is just a dream.
-It’s bitter-sweet.
-A nice dream to have, but one based on a realisation that there is a distance between what we have, and what others have.
+It is just a dream and it’s bitter-sweet.
+A nice dream to have, but one based on a realisation that there will always be some distance between what some people have, and where some people live.

-We can admire other people’s homes because they appeal directly to our imagination and sense of aesthetics.
+Other people’s homes may appeal directly to our imagination and sense of aesthetics.
 We recognise there is a lifestyle that goes with it – very different from the one we have at the moment.
-Oh, so far apart.

 It is all relative.
 There will always be the “Have’s” and “Have Not’s.”